 Surely on a continent where progress is stage managed and controlled neo-colonially, such change is an anomaly begging inquisition?
-The whole affair simply looks a bit too good to be true and the old adage: if it looks too good to be true, it probably is, applies.
+The whole affair simply feels a bit too good to be true and the old adage: if it looks too good to be true, it probably is, applies.

-Not to mention that French neo-colonialism on the continent continues unabated.
-Stifling economic development in every single one of its former and still CFA colonies, supported by what is currently the greatest military deployment of US soldiers and assets on African soil via Africomm.
+Not to mention that French neo-colonialism on the continent continues unabated; stifling economic development in every single one of its former and still CFA colonies, supported by what is currently the greatest military deployment of US soldiers and assets on African soil via Africomm.

 To address my curiosity, I decided to delve into some research on the numbers and structure of the Rwandan economy.
 The aim was to establish whether Rwanda is really a nation undertaking a unique organic transformation under the tutelage of a repentant imperial west or indeed we are witnessing a fairytale.